pingleware/bestbooks/README.md

 3. Balance Sheet, Income Statement and Trial Balance reports

 The database is a SQLite datastore saved in the .bestbooks directory of the user directory.

+## Directory Structure
+This repository contains the following directories,

+    assets - for current and new assets node-electron - the Node-Electron Desktop Administrator
+    wordpress.org - the original wordpress.org/plugins/bestbooks code
+    wordpress - the future wordpress.org/plugins/bestbooks refactor for the Desktop Administrator